Mega Powers: WWE: AxelMania and Macho Mandow (2015)

 On the May 5, 2015 episode of Main Event, Damien Sandow adopted a new "Macho Mandow" gimmick reminiscent of Savage's, with the same entrance music (Pomp and Circumstance) and similar attire.
 He then wrestled a match against Curtis Axel, whose "AxelMania" gimmick had elements similar to Hogan's; however, the match was interrupted by The Ascension.
 On the May 11, 2015 episode of Raw, they had a rematch and were again interrupted by The Ascension; this time they fought off The Ascension together, and then shared a handshake reminiscent of the original Mega Powers.
 The team was later christened "The Meta Powers".
 At Payback, The Meta Powers were defeated by The Ascension.
 The Meta Powers angle was dropped on July 24, 2015, after WWE fired Hulk Hogan and severed all ties with him, although Sandow continued to use the Macho Man gimmick.

+Deaths

+Miss Elizabeth died on May 3, 2003, due to Acute toxicity, Randy Savage died on May 20, 2011, from a heart attack due to an enlarged heart and heart disease complications, whereas Hulk Hogan died on July 24, 2025, due to heart attack.